TammyWho/CTF-Writeups/OverTheWire/Bandit/Level-21/Solution.md

 # Bandit 21 -> 22

-This was a good level since I struggled with it myself.
-We are introduced to the concept of `unix jobs` in this level
+This level introduces the concept of cron jobs and how they can be utilized to access hidden information.

 ---